Kids and teenagers

 As well as being active you should get a good night's sleep, (about eight to 10 hours if you can), eat plenty of fruit and vegetables and drink lots of water.
 Most importantly, enjoy what you do and have fun!

 You can check out sport, recreation and leisure for young people for more information.

 Joining a sport or active recreation club is a great way for kids and teenagers to get fit and healthy while having fun and making new friends.

-Please also visit the Joining a sport and recreation club page.
+For information about finding a club in your local area visit the Joining a sport and recreation club page.

 The Queensland Recreation Centres have fun activities for kids and teens.
 Located on the Gold Coast and Sunshine Coast, you can came along to:

 - Coast Club our school holiday activities program – try out different adventure activities, from caving to surfing or the giant swing.